dortania/OpenCore-Install-Guide/config-laptop.plist/coffee-lake-plus.md

 * **XhciPortLimit**: YES
   * This is actually the 15 port limit patch, don't rely on it as it's not a guaranteed solution for fixing USB.
 Please create a [USB map](https://dortania.github.io/OpenCore-Post-Install/usb/) when possible.

-The reason being is that UsbInjectAll reimplements builtin macOS functionality without proper current tuning.
+The reason being is that USBInjectAll reimplements builtin macOS functionality without proper current tuning.
 It is much cleaner to just describe your ports in a single plist-only kext, which will not waste runtime memory and such

 :::